Evolution and Design

 5. Common descent and common design

 Taxonomy, or systematics, is the science of biological classification, and seeks to arrange plants and animals into hierarchies of superior and subordinate groups on the basis of the features they have in common.
-Branching diagrams (cladograms) are drawn up showing the affinities between different species, and many taxonomists then interpret each node where a new branch begins as representing a hypothetical common ancestor.
+Branching diagrams (cladograms) are drawn showing the affinities between different species, and many taxonomists then interpret each node where a new branch begins as representing a hypothetical common ancestor.
 Alec Panchen says that common descent ‘seems so obviously the correct answer to the apparent relationships of classification, that any rejection of that explanation must surely be due to ignorance, stupidity or prejudice’.1 However, the father of modern taxonomy, the 18th-century botanist Carl Linnaeus, considered the ease with which plants and animals fell into an orderly groups-within-groups system of classification, or nested hierarchy, to be evidence for design.
+Richard Owen, one of Darwin’s great rivals, believed that the novel features defining different taxa or types of organisms were ‘primal patterns’ or archetypes that reflected the transcendent purpose of the divine mind, but that God had used natural laws to achieve his ends.2

-Fig. 5.2.
-Four examples of more than seven competing cladograms for the supposed transformation of fish into tetrapods.2
+Fig. 5.3.
+Four examples of more than seven competing cladograms for the supposed transformation of fish into tetrapods.7

 Charts depicting ancestries through the ages are sometimes fudged by drawing connections where they are assumed; the more honest ones have dotted lines.